Faust (musician): Later career

 Following his release, Eithun was interviewed for the black metal documentary Until the Light Takes Us, later released in 2008.
 Eithun was announced as Swedish extreme metal band Dissection's new drummer in 2003, but departed the band that same year due to ideological differences.
 Scum released their first album, Gospels for the Sick, in 2005.
-Eithun joined thrash metal Blood Tsunami and industrial black metal band Aborym that same year.
+Eithun joined thrash metal band Blood Tsunami and industrial black metal band Aborym that same year.
 He released his first album with Aborym as a member the following year, having previously contributed lyrics to the band.
 Blood Tsunami released their debut album, Thrash Metal, in 2007.
 Eithun joined punk/metal band Mongo Ninja in 2009 and released three albums with the band before their disbandment in 2012.
+From 2012, to 2014, he released two EPs with the punk/metal band Studfaust.

 In 2013, Eithun returned to Emperor as drummer for the 20th anniversary tour of In the Nightside Eclipse in the summer of 2014, which included a performance at Wacken Open Air.
 He departed Aborym in 2014 after releasing three studio albums with the band.
 In 2017, Eithun was announced as the new drummer for black metal band Djevel.
 On 23 May 2021, Eithun appeared as a guest at Emperor's show at Notodden Theatre marking the 30th anniversary of their formation.
 In 2022, Djevel won the Norwegian Spellemann Award in the Metal category for the album Tanker som rir natten, released the previous year.
+On August 1, 2026, he once again reunited with Emperor during their headlining performance at Beyond the Gates festival in Norway.